As the leading UK manufacturer of these building extensions, from a quality perspective, we are well-placed to offer an opinion(!).

 An orangery would usually have less glass than a conservatory and perfectly complements the ‘host’ building, something our team of experienced designers, which cover the whole country, are well versed at achieving.

-Working in harmony with your existing property, whether you choose our painted timber product or one of our oak building extensions, we manufacture using the finest quality materials, all of this backed up with our project management service, which we like to think is the most comprehensive available.
+Working in harmony with your existing property, whether you choose our painted timber product or one of our oak building extensions, we manufacture using the finest quality materials, all of this supported by our industry leading expert team.
 We will take responsibility for the planning and installation of your project, giving you complete peace of mind.

 So whatever you intend to use your David Salisbury building extension for – and kitchen extensions are one such examples that have grown in popularity in recent years – our bespoke design service has it covered.